GraphicArtQuest/Blender-Scripting-Assistant/README.md

 If it did not find the path it'll say "debugpy not found", you'll have to set it manually.
 It's wherever python is + "\lib\site-packages".
 NO trailing backslash.

 If you want, increase the timeout for the confirmation.
 It'll print "Waiting..." in the console every second until it prints it's timedout.
-This does not mean the server has timedout *just* the confirmation listener.
+This does not mean the server has timed out *just* the confirmation listener.

-If you're using Blender 2.9+ you must turn on `Developer Extras` (`Preferences => Display => Developer Extras`) if you haven't already, otherwise the addon's commands won't turn up in the search.

-Open up Blender's search (default shortcut: F3), type "Debug".

-Click `Debug: Start Debug Server for VS Code`.

 Note: you can only start the server once.
 You cannot stop it, at least from what I understand.
 If you run it again it'll just tell you it's already running and start the timer again to check for a confirmation.